kyumdbot/face-recognition-example/README.md

 $ python3 take_a_face.py "Your Name"
 ```

- ( Press 'y' key to take a photo. )
+ ( Press 'y' key to take a photo and register. )

 <br>